 * Freemium has moved from enjoyment (where it is nonetheless sturdy) to commercial enterprise (where it is developing)

-* TV is tanking; mobile video is growing, now beats TV
+* TV is tanking; mobile video is growing and now beats TV

 * Payment systems like Square are experiencing a sturdy boom, serving organizations that had been historically unable to accept electronic payments